bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 4. Work data migration is done by the users (Tier 2 is primary target, Tier 1 staging when needed).

 Best practice and/or tools will be provided.

-!!! note
-    The users' `work` space will be moved to the group's `work` space.